 This BLT Pasta Salad features freshly grilled bacon and an extremely simple mayo-based dressing.
 It’s a great dish to serve at a potluck, cookouts, barbecues, block parties, and any other social gathering.

 This easy pasta salad recipe includes all the classic ingredients of a BLT sandwich.
 Namely, bacon, lettuce, tomatoes, and pasta instead of bread.
-It can be made with either cooked or raw pasta.

 What Is BLT Pasta Salad?